jajan20/time-keepr-nuxt/README.md

 In this document I'll log my progress while getting to know NuxtJS.
 I'll write down interesting findings and other code snippets.
 It will also contain the code used for this project.

+# Build

+So for the front-end I made a design, but while working on the back-end/nuxt I redesigned the app a little.
+I'm going to try to make something resembling my design below.

 # Why NuxtJS?

 NuxtJS builds upon VueJS and also allows creation of universal Vue apps.